Dunlin: Distribution and habitat

-Behaviour
+Ecology and Behaviour

 The dunlin is highly gregarious in winter, sometimes forming large flocks on coastal mudflats or sandy beaches.
 Large numbers can often be seen swirling in synchronized flight on stop-overs during migration or on their winter habitat.

 This bird is one of the most common waders throughout its breeding and wintering ranges, and it is the species with which other waders tend to be compared.
 At 17–21 cm length and with a 32–36 cm wingspan, it is similar in size to a common starling, but stouter, with a longer, thicker bill.

 The dunlin moves along the coastal mudflat beaches it prefers with a characteristic "sewing machine" feeding action, methodically picking small food items.
-Insects form the main part of the dunlin's diet on the nesting grounds; it eats molluscs, worms and crustaceans in coastal areas.
+Insects, particularly Diptera, form the main part of the dunlin's diet on the nesting grounds; it eats molluscs, worms and crustaceans in coastal areas.